elide-dev/elide/packages/base/module.md

 # Module base

-The `elide-base` module is a multi-platform Kotlin module which provides basic utilities which are typically useful for all applications.
+`elide-base`  is a multi-platform Kotlin module which provides basic utilities that are typically useful for all software applications.
+For example:

+- **Annotations:** Common annotations used across the Elide framework and runtime
+- **Codecs:** Multiplatform-capable implementations of Base64, hex, and other common encoding tools
+- **Crypto:** Core crypto, hashing, and entropy primitives (for example, `UUID`)
+- **Structures:** Data structures in MPP and pure Kotlin for sorted maps, sets, and lists
+- **Logging:** Multiplatform-capable logging, which delegates to platform logging tools

+## Platform Support

+The `elide-base` module supports all Kotlin Multiplatform targets, including WASM/WASI.
+The `elide-base` module only depends on Elide Core, Kotlin Stdlib, and KotlinX.

 ## Installation